-Homeowners looking to give their kitchens a face-lift don't have to spend a lot of money; simple jobs such as refinishing cabinets can give a kitchen a whole new look without the cost of a professional contractor.
-When considering which paint to use for their refinishing jobs, homeowners are confronted with not only hundreds of colors, but also several different sheens.
-Two popular sheens for kitchen cabinets are satin and semi-gloss.
+Homeowners looking to give their kitchens a face-lift don't have to spend a lot of money.
+Simple jobs such as updating kitchen paint can give your kitchen a whole new look without the cost of a professional contractor.
+When considering which paint to use for your refinishing job, you'll need to choose between various sheens.

 The term "finish" in painting refers to the sheen or shine of the surface after the paint dries.
-Satin finishes offer a mildly glossy finish and are similar to eggshell finishes; both are common due to their durability.
-Semi-gloss finishes, on the other hand, have a glossier shine that is much more noticeable than satin finishes.
-Due to the light that this glossier finish reflects, semi-gloss finishes show imperfections under the paint surface, such as dents, dings and scratches, more clearly than satin finishes.
+Satin finishes offer a mildly glossy finish and are similar to eggshell finishes; both of which are common due to their durability.
+Satin paint for painting outdated kitchen is ideal for molding, such as window and door frames.
+This type of finish resists scuffs and stains.
+It is often an ideal choice for bathrooms and kitchens, which get a lot of traffic.

-Cleaning and Touching Up
+Cleaning and Touching Up Painted Surfaces